Georgia Conservancy

-The Georgia Conservancy is a non-profit environmental organization in the U.S. state of Georgia that collaborates, advocates, and educates to protect Georgia's natural environment.
+The Georgia Conservancy is an American non-profit environmental organization in the U.S. state of Georgia that collaborates, advocates, and educates to protect Georgia's natural environment.
 It was founded in 1967.
 Called "the state's most influential environmental organization" by Georgia Trend magazine, the Georgia Conservancy focuses on environmental advocacy, land conservation, coastal protection, stream protection, outdoor recreation, stewardship, and growth management.
 Its mission is: “To protect Georgia's natural resources for present and future generations by advocating sound environmental policies, advancing sustainable growth practices and facilitating common-ground solutions to environmental challenges.”

 The Georgia Conservancy's main office is in Midtown Atlanta.
 The group also has an office in Savannah, Georgia that focuses on issues affecting the Georgia coast.
 The group offers stewardship trips and has released guidebooks.

-Early Years
+Early years

 The Georgia Conservancy was founded in 1967 after James MacKay, a former U.S. congressman from Decatur, Georgia, gathered a group of Georgians to discuss ways to protect the state's natural resources.
 The organization was created as a non-partisan body “organized specifically to promote fellowship and good fun among its members”.
 The group's earliest conservation efforts were largely focused on protecting endangered places around the state.

 By 1968, the Conservancy had already begun to influence conservation and planning decisions along Georgia's coasts.

 Concerned by the link that had been established between automobile emissions and air pollution, leaders within the organization began calling for metro Atlanta to work on its public transit system in 1971.

 In 1974, The Conservancy celebrated a landmark decision by the Georgia Supreme Court in the “beach case,” Georgia v.
 Ashmore, decided in favor of the state and granting it the authority to protect marshes and tidal rivers and guaranteeing public access to all of Georgia's beaches.

 Also in 1974, the group helped to get the Chattooga River designated as a Wild and Scenic river.
 The area would later be featured in the hit film Deliverance.

 Working collaboratively with other groups, both from Georgia and across the nation, The Georgia Conservancy was able to protect four key nature areas around the state only a few years after its foundation.